 This is the state of sector grid management as the Nation continues its march deeper into the 21st century.
 The scope of transformation required to adapt to new security concerns, coupled with the organic evolution of a sector that is qualitatively changing as consumers have more direct and indirect influence on grid reliability, are non-trivial costs that must be financed and paid for.
 There are many ways to facilitate transformation and assist grid operators and other stakeholders in the sector in adapting to the sector's changing physical and cyber "topography."
-QER 1.2 turns now to addressing the "how to" question in Chapter VII (A 21st-Century Electricity System: Conclusions and Recommendations), where recommendations designed to assist the Nation in maintaining a highly reliable electricity sector are mapped for consideration by policymakers and sector leaders alike.
+The recommendations based on the analysis in this chapter are covered in Chapter VII (A 21st-Century Electricity System: Conclusions and Recommendations).